 This dish is so well-loved among children that there is even a superhero based on this dish.
 This superhero is called Karepanman, a character in a popular Japanese superhero picture book series.

-20. Karaage – Japanese Fried Chicken
+20. Karaage – Fried Chicken

 Children or adults, no one can resist fried chicken.
 That is why Karaage, Japanese deep-fried chicken, has become one of the most awaited dishes for both foreign visitors and Japanese locals.
 Karaage may be found at every convenience store, supermarket, and pub.